Z-siteA Companion to the Works of Louis Zukofsky

 University of Indiana, Lilly Library

-Poetry archive after 1961; letters to René Taupin and drafts of both “A” (unique rough drafts of “A” 5 & -6) and short poems from the period 1928-1944; further correspondence with D.G.
-Bridson, Cid Corman, Leroi Jones, Henry Rago, Mary Ellen Solt, William Carlos Williams and Oscar Williams.
+Poetry archive after 1961, correspondence with Henry Rago; letters to René Taupin, MS rough drafts of “A” 5, -6 & -7, typescripts of “A” 1-7 plus a second of “A”-3 & -4 and short poems from the period 1928-1944; misc. notes including translation of Bach’s “Coffee Cantata”; further correspondence with D.G.
+Bridson, Cid Corman, Leroi Jones, Mary Ellen Solt, William Carlos Williams and Oscar Williams.

 Kansas State University Library, University Archives & Manuscripts

-The Louis Zukofsky Papers (1928-1969) include correspondence (particularly with René Taupin), printed material and typescripts.
+The Louis Zukofsky Papers (1928-1969) include correspondence (particularly with René Taupin), printed material and typescripts (includes unique TS of unpublished review of Bunichi Kagawa’s Hidden Flame).

 New York Public Library, Henry W. and Albert A. Berg Collection

-Uncatalogued Manuscript Holdings: includes some “A” materials, poems, photos and a few letters.
+Uncatalogued Manuscript Holdings: includes some “A” materials (unique MS draft of “A”-10), poems, photos and a few letters.

 Washington University in St. Louis Library, Manuscript Collection